About Granville: "Tennessee's Mayberry Town"

-The Cumberland river brought settlers to Granville in the early 1800s.
+The Cumberland River brought settlers to Granville in the early 1800s.
 From about 1831 until 1920, Granville was a thriving riverboat town.
 After riverboat travel ceased, the community was a successful farming area.
 In the early 1970's, the river covered farmlands when the Cordell Hull Dam was built.
 Families relocated and Granville became a ghost town.
 The river breathed new life into this community in the late 1900s, creating a perfect vacation site.
 Since 1999, Granville’s mission has been to become a historic destination, telling the story of a small, riverboat farming community.

-With many things to see and do in Historic Granville, you can slow down and tour or sit, relax and enjoy the view.
+With many things to see and do in Granville, you can slow down and tour or sit, relax and enjoy the view.
 This Mayberry Town will take you on a trip down memory lane.

 Board of Directors

-2020 Officers and Board Members
+2023 Officers and Board Members

-Liz Huff Bennett
+Liz Huff Bennett, Vice President

 Carolyn Carter Dudney

-Jeanette Ragland Dalton (Director Emeritus)
+Jeanette Ragland Dalton (Member Emeritus)

-Joe Moore (Director Emeritus)
+Joe Moore (Member Emeritus)

-Betsy Harrington (Director Emeritus)
+Betsy Harrington (Member Emeritus)